1985 Greek parliamentary election: Election campaigns

 Both parties continued their confrontations over the constitutional crisis in their election campaigns, where the political polarization reached new heights.
 Mitsotakis declared, "In voting, the Greek people will also be voting for a president" and also warned that there is a danger of sliding towards an authoritarian one-party state.
 The president's office responded, "The president of the republic will remain the vigilant guardian of the constitution."
 From PASOK, Agamemnon Koutsogiorgas described what was at stake not as "oranges and tomatoes but the confrontation between two worlds."
 Papandreou followed this by characterizing the upcoming elections as a fight between light and darkness in his rallies, implying that PASOK represented the "forces of light" since its logo was a rising sun.
-Papandreou further argued that every vote against PASOK was a vote for the return of the Right with the slogan "Vote PASOK to prevent a return of the Right."
+Papandreou further argued that every vote against PASOK was a vote for the return of the Right, associating the Right of the mid-1980s with the authoritarian and pro-monarchy elements of the Right in the pre-1974 era, with the slogan "Vote PASOK to prevent a return of the Right."
 The communists, persecuted by the Right in the 1950s, protested against Papandreou's dwelling on the past, pointing out that the 1980s were not the same as the 1950s.
-The Economist magazine described Greece as a "country divided," tearing itself apart and opening the wounds of Civil War.
+The Economist magazine described Greece as a "country divided," tearing itself apart and opening the wounds of the Greek Civil War.

-Two days before the elections, Karamanlis broke his silence and urged the Greeks to be cautious with their vote (without explicitly advising who to vote), commenting that PASOK had brought "confusion and uncertainty."
+Two days before the 2 June elections, Karamanlis broke his silence and urged Greeks to be cautious in their voting (without explicitly advising whom to vote for), commenting that PASOK had brought "confusion and uncertainty."
 However, Karamanlis' statement was not broadcast on TV and radio, which were controlled by the governing party, i.e., PASOK.

+Electoral system

+Since the establishment of the Third Hellenic Republic, Greece conducted parliamentary elections under successive iterations of a system known as "reinforced proportional representation", which was engineered to produce stable single-party majorities in the 300-seat Hellenic Parliament.
+The framework distributed parliamentary seats through a multi-tiered mechanism involving primary constituency rounds and subsequent distributions.
+In the initial round, seats were assigned locally using an electoral quota, leaving unallocated residual seats.
+Access to these remaining seats in higher-tier distributions was restricted to political parties that exceeded national vote thresholds, disproportionately reallocating unassigned seats to the leading party.
+This multi-step mechanism was modified in February 1985 ahead of the 1985 elections through Law 1516/1985.
+The law, while it removed the vote thresholds, recalibrated the distribution of seats to favor the leading party at the expense of the second and provide a minor boost to third parties.